haera/HACS408E/content/schedule/week-07/lab-1.md

 Does Virus Total detect it as malicious?
 Does it reveal any other useful information?

+### Open the sample in ExeSpy

+Try opening the sample in ExeSpy, an open source utility that parse the PE headers.
+We won't attempt an in-depth analysis yet.
+Instead, you should look for hints of what the malware might be capable of.

+1. What are the programs imports and exports?
+What do they imply about the malware's functionality?
+2. What strings does the binary contain?
+Might any of them serve as signatures?

 ### Run the sample

 Try running the sample inside of your Windows VM.
 What can you infer about it from its overt behavior?
 What kind of other behavior might we look for?